CCBDA-UPC/Assignments-2025/Lab07.md

         return json.dumps(message_dict, default=str)
 ```

-The output of the formatter can be a line similar to:
+The output of the formatter can be a record similar to:

 ```json
 {